ON THIS PAGE: You will learn about the different treatments doctors use for men with this type of cancer. Use the menu to see other pages.

 Before treatment begins, talk with your health care team about the possible side effects of your specific treatment plan and palliative care options.
 During and after treatment, be sure to tell your doctor or another health care team member if you are experiencing a problem so it can be addressed as quickly as possible.
 Learn more about palliative care.

 Metastatic penile cancer

-Metastatic penile cancer is generally incurable, but there are treatments that can help relieve symptoms to make a man more comfortable and lengthen his life.
+Metastatic penile cancer is generally incurable, but there are treatments that can help shrink the cancer and relieve symptoms to make a man more comfortable.
 Your treatment plan may include a combination of surgery, radiation therapy, and chemotherapy.
 Chemotherapy for penile cancer that has spread to other parts of the body is used to shrink the cancer and prevent it from growing or spreading for as long as possible.
-Palliative care will also be important to help relieve symptoms and side effects.
+Palliative care is also important to help relieve symptoms and side effects.

 Remission and the chance of recurrence

 A remission is when cancer cannot be detected in the body and there are no symptoms.
 This may also be called “no evidence of disease” or NED.

 A remission may be temporary or permanent.
 This uncertainty causes many people to worry that the cancer will come back.
 While many remissions are permanent, it’s important to talk with your doctor about the possibility of the cancer returning.
 Understanding your risk of recurrence and the treatment options may help you feel more prepared if the cancer does return.
 Learn more about coping with the fear of recurrence.

 If the cancer does return after the original treatment, it is called recurrent cancer.
 It may come back in the same place, called a local recurrence, nearby, called a regional recurrence, or in another place, called a distant recurrence.
 The risk of recurrence depends on several factors, including the type of penile cancer and how much the cancer has grown and spread.